effektif/user-docs/docs/process-builder/bpmn-export.rst

 You can export an Effektif process model as a BPMN 2.0 XML file.
-This is useful if you want to open the model in another tool that supports BPMN, or to make a backup.
+This is useful if you want to open the model in another tool that supports BPMN, or to make a backup that you can load using the :ref:`BPMN import <bpmn-import>` option.

 To export a process model, first open it in the Effektif process editor.
 Select the menu next to the `Publish changes` button,